elcicd/el-CICD-docs/tutorial.md

 In `el-cicd-bootstrap.config`, you need adjust the values to reference your accounts and image repositories.

-Replace all instances of `hippyod` with the name of the account where you cloned your fork the of the el-CICD repositories.
+Replace all instances of `elcicd` with the name of the account where you cloned your fork the of the el-CICD repositories.

 * `EL_CICD_GIT_REPO=git@github.com:<your-github-account>/el-CICD.git`
 * `EL_CICD_UTILS_GIT_REPO=git@github.com:<your-github-account>/el-CICD-utils.git`